kenweechin/recipe-app/README.md

 **Navbar / Footer Section**

-* All links are tested to ensure they are pointing to the correct destination.
+* All links are tested and they are pointing to the correct destination.

 **Bugs and Fixes**